Gandave/Expanded-Productivity-Research/README.md

 # I encountered an error/I have a suggestion or new idea/Can you add compatibility to X?

 Feel free to open a thread on [the mod portal](https://mods.factorio.com/mod/ExpandedProductivityResearch/discussion) or an issue on [github](https://github.com/Gandave/Expanded-Productivity-Research/issues).
+Please include a list of active mods (or your mod-list.json) and settings if they differ from default.

 I try to fix bugs and add optional dependencies as quickly as possible.
 If it's a major idea or full compatibility with a mod that usually requires more time.